biscuit-auth/biscuit/DESIGN.md

 ### Data types

-A *symbol* indicates a value that supports equality, set inclusion and set exclusion constraints.
+A *symbol* indicates a value that supports equality, set inclusion and set exclusion checks.
 Its internal representation has no specific meaning.

 An *integer* is a signed 64 bits integer.
-It supports the following constraints: lower, larger, lower or equal, larger or equal, equal, set inclusion and set exclusion.
+It supports the following operations: lower, larger, lower or equal, larger or equal, equal, set inclusion and set exclusion.

 A *string* is a suite of UTF-8 characters.
-It supports the following constraints: prefix, suffix, equal, set inclusion, set exclusion, regular expression.
+It supports the following operations: prefix, suffix, equal, set inclusion, set exclusion, regular expression.

 A *byte array* is a suite of bytes.
-It supports the following constraints: equal, set inclusion, set exclusion.
+It supports the following operations: equal, set inclusion, set exclusion.

 A *date* is a 64 bit unsigned integer representing a TAI64.
-It supports the following constraints: before, after.
+It supports the following operations: before, after.

 A *boolean* is `true` or `false`.